rewse/kiro-power-homeassistant/README.md

 ## Usage Examples

-### Natural Language Control
+### Device Control & State Query

 - "Turn on the living room lights"
 - "What's the temperature in the bedroom?"
 - "Which lights are currently on?"

-### Automation Development
+### Automation and Template Development

 - "Create an automation that turns on the porch light at sunset"
-- "The motion sensor automation isn't working, debug it"
+- "Why isn't my motion sensor automation working?"
-- "Add the coffee maker to my morning routine"
+- "Create a template sensor that averages two temperature sensors"

 ### Dashboard Management

+- "Show me my current dashboard configuration"
 - "Add a weather card to my dashboard"
-- "Create a custom button card for my lights"
+- "Create a new view for my climate controls"

+### YAML Configuration

+- "Can you review my automation YAML for best practices?"
+- "How should I split my configuration.yaml?"
+- "My template sensor shows 'unavailable' on startup"
+- "Update my old automation to use modern syntax"

 ## Project Structure